philou/philou.github.com/_posts/2019-02-15-using-event-storming-and-ddd-to-prototype-microservices-and-nfrs-1.markdown

 [![Sketchnote of services principles drawn on a nut.
 There are inside principles (High cohesion, Loose coupling & Encapsulation), as well as outside principles (Limit dependencies, Limit frequency and size of messages, Strive for coarse grain interfaces & Think of the protocols / synchronicity of your messages).
 Displaying this poster during the Event Storming workshop helps participants to draft service boundaries]({{site.url}}/imgs/2019-02-15-using-event-storming-and-ddd-to-prototype-microservices-and-nfrs-1/service-nut-principles-small.jpeg)]({{site.url}}/imgs/2019-02-15-using-event-storming-and-ddd-to-prototype-microservices-and-nfrs-1/service-nut-principles.jpeg)

-We can notice that functional areas typically fulfill the inside principles by design.
+We can notice that bounded contexts typically fulfill the inside principles by design.
 That’s why they make pretty good service candidates.

 To learn more about services principles, check this [talk about evolutionary architecture.](https://www.youtube.com/watch?v=xLHeEw0ycQg) (By [Ionut Balosin](https://twitter.com/ionutbalosin) and my friend [Xavier René-Corail](https://twitter.com/xcorail?lang=en)[)](https://twitter.com/ionutbalosin)